bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 |h3| Hyperboloid |h3e|

-Before we get to the model, we need to cover the `hyperboloid <https://en.wikipedia.org/wiki/Hyperboloid>`__.
+The next thing we need to set up is the
+`hyperboloid <https://en.wikipedia.org/wiki/Hyperboloid>`__.
 A hyperboloid is a
 generalization of a hyperbola in two dimensions.
 If you take a hyperbola and